antrea-io/antrea/CONTRIBUTING.md

 * [`kind/feature`](docs/issue-management.md#feature) -- for proposing a feature
 * [`kind/support`](docs/issue-management.md#support) -- to request support.
 You may also get support by using our [Slack](https://kubernetes.slack.com/archives/CR2J23M0X) channel for interactive help.
-If you have not setup the appropriate accounts, please follow the instructions in [accounts setup](#accounts-setup).
+If you have not set up the appropriate accounts, please follow the instructions in [accounts setup](#accounts-setup).

 For more details on how we manage issues, please read our [Issue Management doc](docs/issue-management.md).